VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Posts: 196

-If you're talking about delayed warm-up behavior, around 4-5 seconds, I assume that no increase in engine speed occurs during this time, so the engine speed remains at this averaged 250 RPM.
-In this case, the cause is likely due to the lack of fuel injection.
+If you're talking about delayed warm-up behavior, 4-5 seconds, I assume that no increase in engine speed occurs, so the engine speed remains at this averaged 250 rpm.
+In this case, the cause is also likely to be the lack of fuel injection.

 This still seems strange to me:

-If the battery and starter motor only bring the engine up to, say, 250 rpm, and therefore nothing is injected initially - where would a sudden increase in the starter motor's power come from, which could then cause the EDC to finally inject something?
+If the battery and starter only manage to bring the engine up to, say, 250 rpm, and therefore nothing is injected initially, where could a sudden increase in starter performance come from, which could then cause the EDC to finally inject something?

-On the contrary, the battery discharge during organ playing is more likely to lead to a decrease in the starter motor's performance and therefore the engine speed, so TDIs should certainly never start icon_question.gif
+On the contrary, the battery discharge during starting is more likely to lead to a decrease in starter performance and thus engine speed, so that TDIs will certainly never start icon_confused.gif:

 Or am I missing something here?

-The starter motor, in principle, has nothing to do with the starting process.
-The starter's power output is also not increased (and why?).
-The fuel injection timing also doesn't directly relate to engine speed; this depends on other parameters.
+The starter motor is, in principle, not directly related to the starting process; its power output is not increased (and why?).
+The fuel injection release also does not directly depend on engine speed, which is dependent on other parameters.

-The engine's initial acceleration (starting) to idle speed only occurs through energy conversion in the combustion chamber.
-The starter motor in a diesel engine only provides the necessary conditions in the combustion chamber, namely pressure and temperature, which are directly proportional to the engine speed when the starter is activated.
+The engine's initial acceleration to idle speed occurs only through energy conversion in the combustion chamber.
+The starter motor in a diesel engine only provides the necessary ignition conditions in the combustion chamber, namely pressure and temperature, which are directly proportional to engine speed during starter operation.

-Just for information, the current engine speed during pure starter operation is approximately between 150 and 350 RPM, depending on the load.
-This means that the EDC threshold for fuel injection timing (which is usually around 50 RPM) is not the issue.
+Just for your information, the current motor speed during purely starting operation is approximately between 150 and 350 RPM, considering the load range.
+This means that the EDC threshold for fuel injection release (which is usually around 50 RPM) is not the issue.

-One more thing: my previous analysis assumes that all obvious sources of error have already been checked and eliminated, such as the starter motor, battery, compression, fuel injection system, etc., and that conventional methods are no longer effective.
-If someone is trying to start a direct injection system with a weak starter (for example, the starter motor's initial speed only reaches 150 RPM), then there's no need to ask further questions.
+"The analysis I previously posted naturally assumes that all obvious sources of error have already been checked and eliminated, such as the starter, battery, compression, and DHK image, and that conventional methods are no longer effective.
+If someone attempts to start a direct injection system with a weak starter (for example, the starter's cranking speed barely reaches 150 rpm), then further questions should not be asked."

 "Luft und Menge müssen stimmen - der Rest ist Physik."